LumpyStructure/SpecSearcherAI/README.md

 2. Open your browser and navigate to `http://localhost:8000`

-3. Ask questions about the indexed educational materials
+3. Ask questions about the indexed materials

 ## Architecture